jb99x/learning-fcc/git.md

 add origin remote-repo-location.git
--v - shows the locations on the remote repo log - shows the log history of commits
+-v - shows the locations on the remote repo log - shows the log history of commits branch - shows all branches checkout -b branch-name-01 diff (branch to compare to) - highlights differences